Skip to Content

 5. Traveling with PrEP and HIV medication: plan ahead

 Make sure you top up your PrEP or HIV meds to ensure you have enough to at least cover you for the duration of your trip with some leftovers, just in case!
-Getting PrEP, for example, in some countries is next to impossible and/or super expensive, so make sure you plan ahead!
+Getting PrEP, for example, in some countries is next to impossible or super expensive, so make sure you plan ahead!

 Gay couple traveling with backpacks